 What causes changes in ice sheet flow?

 In the Greenland and Antarctic ice sheets, ice primarily moves by flow in individual glaciers or "ice streams".
 We want to understand how and why the flow in these glaciers changes over time.
 We do so by tracking the time scales and magnitudes of changing mass flow in glaciers occurring due to different mechanisms.
-These changes can be caused by climate (Robel & Tziperman 2016), internally-generated variations in ice melt and friction beneath glaciers (so-called thermal oscillations, Robel et al. 2013, 2014), ice fabric and temperature (Minchew et al. 2018), or ocean tides (Robel et al. 2017).
-By explaining the causes and rates of glacier changes, we can improve of understanding past ice sheet deglaciations, distinguish natural from human-caused changes in the present, and more accurately predict future ice sheet melt.
+These changes can be caused by climate (Robel & Tziperman 2016, Robel et al. 2018), internally-generated variations in ice melt and friction beneath glaciers (so-called thermal oscillations, Robel et al. 2013, 2014), ice fabric and temperature (Minchew et al. 2018), or ocean tides (Robel et al. 2017).
+By explaining the causes and rates of glacier changes, we can improve our understanding past ice sheet deglaciations, distinguish natural from human-caused changes in the present, and more accurately predict future ice sheet melt.

 What controls iceberg calving?